 18. Gold Hill, Shaftesbury

 Gold Hill is a steep cobbled street with picturesque houses in the town of Shaftesbury in Dorset.
-The view of down Gold Hill is said to be “one of the most romantic sights in England.”
+The view of down Gold Hill is said to be “one of the most romantic sights in the UK.”
+Gold Hill is also referred to as ‘Hovis Hill’ as it was the location for the Hovis TV advert which is the most iconic advert of all time in England.

-What was once a tall and thin rock cliff, that gave the group its name, collapsed in the late 1700s.
+The spectacular Needles is one of the Seven Natural Wonders of the UK.
+What was once a tall and thin rock cliff that gave the group its name, collapsed in the late 1700s.
 Now, the row of three distinctive stacks of chalk rises to a height of 30 meters from the sea off the western coast of the Isle of Wight.

 20. Llanberis Pass, Snowdonia

-This rugged slate strewn mountain pass runs over 8 kilometres from Llanberis to Pen-y-Pass.
-Its fine mountain scenery is home to numerous walks, including ones that will take you to Snowdon and the picturesque town of Betws-y-Coed.
+This rugged slate strewn mountain pass runs over 8 kilometers from Llanberis to Pen-y-Pass.
+It’s fine mountain scenery is home to numerous walks, including ones that will take you to Snowdon and the picturesque towns of Betws-y-Coed.

 21. Norfolk Lavender, Norfolk